Getting on the air at Diamond Head History of Broadcasting in Hawaii

 In 1939, KGMB moved to 590 kHz at 1534 Kapiolani Blvd.
 The KGMB-AM tower in 1940 was northeast of the current KGMB-TV tower and building at 1534 Kapiolani Blvd; about the general location of the current Hawaii Public Radio studios at 738 Kaheka St near Makaloa St. The current KGMB-TV tower replaced the 1939 tower in 1962.

-The transmitter was a 1KW RCA-1D transmitter.
+The transmitter was a 5 kW RCA-5D transmitter.
 It was the signal from this transmitter that the Japanese used as a source for direction finding and navigation just prior to the attack on Pearl Harbor.
 The radio station was on the air during limited hours of the day, in contrast to today's 24 hour operations.
 The Army occasionally requested that the station broadcast during the normal off-periods so that it's bombers flying in from the West Coast can use the radio signal as a means of radio navigation.
 On the morning of December 7, 1941, a flight of B-17s used KGMB-AM's signal to home in on Oahu.
 The Japanese used the signal to home into Honolulu, and also gain assurance that complete surprise was maintained.
+The same was also noted in the report by the USS Enterprise's Scouting Squadron Six.

 The location of the KGMB-AM tower and transmitter changed over the years.
-The RCA-1D transmitter was eventually relocated to the 1701 Ala Wai Blvd site.
+The transmitter was eventually relocated to the 1701 Ala Wai Blvd site.
 The transmitters for KGMB-AM (590 kHz) and K-POI (1380 kHz) were diplexed onto the K-POI tower at 1701 Ala Wai Boulevard between Kalakaua Ave and John Ena Road.
-It located along the Ala Wai Canal, across from the old Aloha Motors location, which is now the Hawaii Convention Center.
-Now, it is the home of Unity House.
-Chief Engineer Gary Flynn and Assistant Chief Doug Holland rebuilt the RCA-1D and placed it back on the air in the 1970's.
+Chief Engineer Gary Flynn and Assistant Chief Doug Holland rebuilt the RCA-5D and placed it back on the air in the 1970's.
+The tower was located along the Ala Wai Canal, across from the old Aloha Motors location, which is now the Hawaii Convention Center.
+It is now the home of Unity House and the tower has been dismantled.

 Lee Enterprises bought KGMB-AM and TV in 1977 and sold KGMB-AM to Clear Channel Communications in 1980, which then became KSSK-AM.
 The current KSSK-AM tower is Diamond Head of the Kapalama Canal, near the Costco in Iwilei.
-The studio moved from the building built on the old Victoria Stationsite , to a location on Dillingham in the same building complex as Office Depot at Colburn and Waikamilo.
-The student then moved to the current Clear Channel Communications offices/studios in the former Dole Cannery building.
+The studio moved from the building built on the location of the old Victoria Station restaurant at 1601 Kapoilani Blvd, to a location on Dillingham in the same building complex as Office Depot at Colburn and Waikamilo.
+The studio then moved to the current Clear Channel Communications offices/studios in the former Dole Cannery building.

-The KAIM-AM began broadcasting in 1952.
-The studio was an Harding Ave, between 11th and 12th Ave.
+The KAIM-AM began broadcasting in 1952, playing contemporary music and later rock 'n roll.
+The studio was at 3555 Harding Ave, between 11th and 12th Ave.
 The transmitter and tower was located at the top of Kaimuki on 12th Ave, at the former location of Kaimuki Bowl, 1136 12th Avenue.
 The tower base occupied a portion of the outdoor parking lot adjacent to the building.
 The transmitter and power supply was located on the ocean side of the parking, next to the office adjacent to the stairwell leading to the bowling alley on the second floor.
 The feedline was affixed to the ceiling of the parking level and travelled to the base of the tower.
 The station ran 1,000 watts, then later upgraded to 5,000 watts.

 At the end of 2001, the station ended broadcasting that had started in 1952 Star Bulletin article.
 The 50,000 watt 870 kHz station on Molokai was shut down and $12-13K/month electric bill ended.